AhmadHamze/hugo-toha-source/content/posts/mathematics/diffusion/index.md

     weight: 1
 ---

-Randomness is an interesting concept, we have seen in previous blogs how it can be harnessed to [compute mathematical constants](https://ahmadhamze.github.io/posts/estimating-pi/) , and even create a [universal computer](https://ahmadhamze.github.io/posts/cellular-automata/cellular-automata/).
+Randomness is an interesting concept, we have seen in previous blogs how it can be harnessed to [compute mathematical constants](https://ahmadhamze.github.io/posts/estimating-pi/), and even create a [universal computer](https://ahmadhamze.github.io/posts/cellular-automata/cellular-automata/).
 In this blog we will see how randomness can be used to model diffusion.
 Diffusion can be defined as the movement of particles from a region of higher concentration to a region of lower concentration.
 This is a common phenomenon and can be observed in our daily lives.
 Heat transfer is a form of diffusion, when you heat a metal rod at one end, the heat will diffuse through the rod until it reaches the other end.
-In this blog we will see how we can model diffusion using random walks.
+We will see how we can model diffusion using random walks.

 ## Mathematical model of diffusion